thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_I.md

 side).
 Their actions resulted in a wide variety of far reaching hereditary effects (this is the cumulative effects over the course of history):

-At one point we (humanity and the nephilim community) knew which parts of this list came from enemy action and which parts of this list came from punishment inflicted upon the veela community for their many crimes (see [the backstory] for the original, but not the only, crimes).
+At one point we (humanity and the nephilim community) knew which parts of this list came from enemy action and which parts of this list came from punishment inflicted upon the veela community for their many crimes.
 The incredibly harsh nature of their punishment was intended as a warning to the rest of the world to cease the making of humaniform beings, and the archangels made sure to make sure every nephil community knew what had been done and why.
 However, the nephilim are particularly good at ignoring and suppressing knowledge of things they do not want to acknowledge - see [Appendix G] on Original Sin.
+As this happened back in the ages of mundane myth and legend, the Church has not been able to recover reliable accounts, see [the backstory] for our best effort at reconstructing this history from available evidence.

+### Incidence

+All veela are decendants of the (single) original veela.
+The female child of a veela and a full human is always either full human or full veela.
+There is no known instance of someone inheriting a partial copy of the veela curse when the father is human.
+This makes the veela curse very different from normal nephilim inheritance, where each trait inherits independantly.
+Most veela world-wide result from such unions.
+Veela across the globe now show a few varieties of physical appearances when in bird form, and some communities have 'locked' physical features when in human form as well (see [Nephilim Inheritance]).
+Each of these differences comes from a particular decendant of the original veela who, through great virtue or great vice, caused a noticable and (as history shows) inheritable change in *herself*.
+It is not true, as some nephilim scholars have claimed, that veela can vary within a family line, nor is there any evidence of a "male" veela despite its persistance in nelphil fictional litterature.

+When the father is nephilim however, the situation becomes complex.
+In this situation the veela magical abilities still appear to inherit as a single trait, however the *physical* aspects of the curse such as life expectancy, maturation rate, physical appearance, and concupisence each appear to inherit as a separate trait both from each other and also separate from magical ability.
+Each of these traits appears to follow known rules of [Nephilim Inheritance].
+This then is a second source of 'locked' traits in some the human forms of certain veela communities, as the 'locked' traits have, in some cases, been inherited from the *father*'s line, and pass on with probability separate from the veela curse itself.

+We stated that the magical traits of the veela curse inherit as single trait when the father is a nephil.
+This is true, however, this single trait appears to, in this case, follow known rules of [Nephilim Inheritance], including the possibility of inheriting a weeker form of the mother's powers.
+Thus we have several types of so called "half-veela," which, properly speaking, ought to be categorized entirely separately.
+* There are instances where the magical ability appears to have been inherited in part from the mother, with no inheritance from the father.
+This results in something that resembles a full veela except with weaker abilities across all areas the mother had abilities.
+* There are instances where the magical ability appears to have been inherited in full from the mother, but the child *also* appears to have some or all of the *father's* abilities.
+* There are instances where the magical ability appears to have been inherited *solely* from the father, except that the individual still the mother's veela animagus form.

+Like magical ability, and unlike animagus form (see below), life expectancy appears to have a range of inheritance options.
+The female child of a veela and a nephilim will
+*usually* inherit from her mother alone, but will *occasionally* inherit either from the father or some hybrid of the two.

+A "full veela" is a veela with a full _human_ father and a full veela parent _or_ a full nephil father and a full veela mother who did _not_ inherit _any_ magic from her father.

+A "half veela" is a veela with a full _nephil_ father and a veela (either a full veela *or* a half veela) parent who (against the odds, see [Magical Beings]), inherited magic from her father.

 ### Gender

-All veela are female, a male child of a veela will inherit solely from the child's father in terms of magic.
+As stated in incidence, all veela are female, a male child of a veela will inherit solely from the child's father in terms of magic.
 This is a control placed on the punishment to ensure it does not itself become an uncontrolled problem.

-A "full veela" is a veela with a full _human_ father and a full veela parent _or_ a full nephil father and a full veela mother who did _not_ inherit _any_ magic from her father.

-A "half veela" is a veela with a full _nephil_ father and a full veela parent who (against the odds, see [Appendix C]), inherited magic from her father.

-A quarter veela is a veela with a full _nephil_ father and a _half_ veela parent who, (against the odds, see [Appendix C]), inherited magic from her father.

 ### Physical changes

 Like nephil, all veela have an animal form.
-Where the animal form varies with nephil, all veela have a bird for their animal form.
+While normally the animal form varies with nephil, all veela have a bird for their animal form.
+Moreover, the form is not that of a random bird, but that of a specific bird.
+Which bird it is follows particular family lines.
-Where nephil control the shift to/from their animal form (though most have come to subconsciously suppress this ability and must re-gain it through one or more rituals, see [Appendix B]) the veela has no control.
+Where nephil control the shift to/from their animal form (though in the modern age, most nephilim subconsciously suppress this ability and must re-gain it through one or more rituals, see [Rules of Magic]) the veela has no control, and is incapable of obtaining control.
 Her form will shift to that of a bird's any time her wrath, sloth, greed, or gluttony exceed her (incredibly minimal) control over them.
-What type of bird she most resembles seems to vary from veela community to veela community, and is the same for the entire community.
-This almost always applies to half-veela as well.
+This applies to half-veela as well, there is no known instance of any female child of veela decent having *any* other form.

-Her lifespan was reduced to half that of a full human's.[^210916-1]  A half-veela has a 16% chance of inheriting the greater of the two lifespans (her father's and her mother's), a 14% chance of inheriting the average of the two lifespans, and a 70% chance of simply being either veela (with a veela's lifespan) or not being veela (with the lifespan of whatever her father is, either a nephil or a human or whatever).
+Veela lifespans vary with family line.
+On the low end, vulture type veela have a lifespan of approximately 30 years.[^210916-1]  On the high end, eagle type veela have a lifespan approximately 50 years.
+As stated above, the half-veela may suffer this as well, but may have an altered inheritance based on her father.
+This can get progressively more similar to the uncursed nephilim depending on the number of half-veela in her lineage.

-The original veela community were all vultures, and a very few veela/vultures exist to this day, particularly in parts of eastern Europe.
+The original veela community were all vultures, and a few veela/vultures exist to this day, particularly in parts of eastern Europe.
 Some centuries after the original veela were created, some veela came to realise that their culture was an evil one, and rebelled against both their upbringing and their own twisted nature.
 In reward for this, their form was shifted to that of an eagle, and their lifespan increased from the by about 20 years, making them almost, but not quite, equal to the full humans, but still well below the nephilim from whom they descend.
 Later, as rewards for other acts of virtues, some of the eastern communities were transmuted from vultures to hawks, but were not granted additional lifespan.

-In the modern era, most hawk type veela are in Bulgaria and Roumania, while most eagle type veela are in Spain and France.
-There are very very few vulture type veela anywhere.
+In the modern era, most hawk type veela are in Bulgaria and Roumania, and all modern hawk type veela count at least one half-veela in their ancestry.
+Most eagle type veela are in Spain and France, and many of these, but not all, also count many half-veela in their ancestry.
+There are very very few vulture type veela anywhere, few if any of these count *any* half-veela in their ancestry.

 Per [the backstory], the fallen angels, full of wrath over their success in so thoroughly corrupting a community being undermined, the veela nature